SoCXin/doc/docs/RISC-V/quickstart.rst

 .. warning::

-  If some libraries are not visible in :ref:`pioide` and Code Completion or Code Linting does not work properly, please perform
+  If some libraries are not visible in :ref:`espressif_esp32` and Code Completion or Code Linting does not work properly, please perform

   * **VSCode**: "Menu: View > Command Palette... > PlatformIO: Rebuild C/C++